Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 2. The child fails to pay attention to details and makes careless mistakes.

-4. Skips from one uncompleted activity to another.
+4. Skips from one incomplete activity to another.

 5. The child feels restless, often fidgeting with hands, feet, arms or legs or squirming while seated or gets up from seat when remaining in seat is expected.

-6. The kid is always on the go.
+6. The child is always on the go.
 Up to something like running, climbing or jumping.

-7. The child usually blurts out answers before hearing the whole question or butts into conversations or games.
+7. The child usually blurts out answers before hearing the whole question or interrupts conversations or games.

 8. Children with ADHD are over talkative.